Cancer Action Day Puts Alabama Research on Display, Urges Continued Investment

-MONTGOMERY, Ala. – In a show of unity among scientists across Alabama, more than 50 cancer researchers from multiple universities will gather at the State House in Montgomery on Tuesday, March 31 to urge continued funding for their work.
-They will include students and professors from the University of Alabama at Birmingham, Alabama State University, Auburn University and the University of Alabama who will present on the progress and breakthroughs of their cancer research.
-They will also be joined by cancer patients and survivors.
+MONTGOMERY, Ala. – In a show of unity among scientists across Alabama, more than 50 cancer researchers from multiple universities will gather for a symposium at the State House in Montgomery on Tuesday, March 31.
+They will include students, staff and professors from the University of Alabama at Birmingham, Alabama State University, Auburn University and the University of Alabama.
+Their research presentations will celebrate Alabama’s cutting-edge advances in the fight to end cancer and demonstrate the importance of research funding.
+They will be joined by cancer patients and survivors.

 Those available for interviews will include: